mackenziekbrooks/dci102-f21-humanitiesdata/docs/schedule.md

 		* We'll start on [Activity 1.2](#activity-12-html)

 **For Tuesday:**

 * Read [What is Humanities Data](what-is-humanities-data.md) by class time.
-* Spend some time exploring the projects in [Activity 1.1](../what-is-humanities-data/#activity-11).
+* Spend some time exploring the projects in [Activity 1.1](../what-is-humanities-data/#activity-11) and answering the questions (we'll discuss in class).
 * Read [How the Web Works](../how-the-web-works/) by class time.
 We will do the activities in class, but read through them so you're ready.

 # Week 1 - How the Web Works